spack/spack/lib/spack/docs/environments.rst

-As it installs, ``spack install`` creates symbolic links in the ``logs/`` directory in the Environment, allowing for easy inspection of build logs related to that environment.
-The ``spack install`` command also stores a Spack repo containing the ``package.py`` file used at install time for each package in the ``repos/`` directory in the Environment.
+As it installs, ``spack install`` creates symbolic links in the ``logs/`` directory in the environment, allowing for easy inspection of build logs related to that environment.
+The ``spack install`` command also stores a Spack repo containing the ``package.py`` file used at install time for each package in the ``repos/`` directory in the environment.

 The ``--no-add`` option can be used in a concrete environment to tell spack to install specs already present in the environment but not to add any new root specs to the environment.
-For root specs provided to ``spack install`` on the command line, ``--no-add`` is the default, while for dependency specs on the other hand, it is optional.
+For root specs provided to ``spack install`` on the command line, ``--no-add`` is the default, while for dependency specs, it is optional.
 In other words, if there is an unambiguous match in the active concrete environment for a root spec provided to ``spack install`` on the command line, spack does not require you to specify the ``--no-add`` option to prevent the spec